aswathyseb/markerdb/README.md

 The tools utilize sequence titles from BLAST databases to identify marker sequences and uses a synonyms file to obtain alternative names for these markers.

-The different steps involved in the process are
+The different steps involved are

 1. Create a table with sequence details from blast databases.
 2. Extract species taxids for all species under each taxa specified in a taxalist file.